Discrimination Helpline for HIV support staff

-Please email email@example.com with a brief description of the situation which you would like advice on.
-Please either do not include any personal details of the individual you are supporting, or seek their consent before writing to us.
+Please email firstname.lastname@example.org with a brief description of the situation which you would like advice on.
+Please do not include any personal details of the individual you are supporting unless you seek their consent before writing to us.

 This helpline is for staff and volunteers at HIV support services.

-If you are an individual living with HIV who has experienced discrimination, please contact your local HIV support service or THT Direct.
+If you are an individual living with HIV who has experienced discrimination, please contact your local HIV support service or THT Direct first.